-System security enhancement: callback signature3 weeks, 6 days ago
+System security enhancement: callback signature1 year, 7 months ago

 Our team has released an update for the system that will enhance security by providing a signature of the sent callback, so you can verify that all the information was sent from our system and not spoofed in any way.